Life doesn’t always go as planned. But if you’re able to tap into the power of gratitude and appreciation, you can still find joy in each day.

 “Sorry to poo on your party… but sounds like a great day for gratitude.
 I never had kids and would have loved to have had snow days.
 They might be really excited to be home with you cause you’re so much fun.
 I have another friend named Becky.
 We call her Fun Becks.
 Today, be Fun Becks.
 Sounds like a great day for acceptance and stretching.
 Or not.
 Love you.”

 “Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
-It turns denial into acceptance, chaos to order, confusion to clarity.
-It can turn a meal into a feast, a house into a home, a stranger into a friend.
-Gratitude makes sense of our past, brings peace for today and creates a vision for tomorrow.”
+Gratitude turns denial into acceptance, chaos to order, confusion to clarity.
+Plus gratitude can turn a meal into a feast, a house into a home, a stranger into a friend.
+This power of gratitude makes sense of our past, brings peace for today and creates a vision for tomorrow.”

 Because I put on what the writer Glennon Doyle Melton of Momastery geniusly calls “perspectacles.”
-(Read this, people.
-It’ll change your life.)

-Thank you, friends.
+Thank you friends.

-Thank you, bright side.
+Oh – and thank you, bright side.